mbachmann/java-development-environment-installation/readme/windows.md

 1. Unzip and copy the Cmder files to a folder with a short file name without any special characters e.g. `C:\dev\tools\cmder`.
 2. Create a Windows Environment Variable `CMDER_ROOT` which points to `C:\dev\tools\cmder`
-3. Start cmder and set the console to bash
+3. Start Cmder and set the console to bash
 4. Check the git version
 5. Check the installation path of git